 *Promise has recently moved house with a group of girls from Jubilee.
-In order to achieve a better caregiver to child/young adult ratio, some of the girls from Jubilee Home have moved into Faith Home Orange (follow the link to meet all the girls at Faith Home in the 4 foster homes!).
+In order to achieve a better caregiver to child/young adult ratio, some of the girls from Jubilee Home have moved into Faith Home (follow the link to meet all the girls).
 She attends on-site school in her home, where she has music class and is included in other activities.

 *Promise has transitioned from Nikki and Tori’s foster home to a new home with a foster father, mother, 3 sisters, and other older foster sisters who are closer to her age than Nikki & Tori’s kids.

-Update: Here is what repeat volunteer and former foster mom, Nikki, had to day about *Promise:
+Here is what repeat volunteer and former foster mom, Nikki, had to say about *Promise:

 “It’s *Promise’s day!
 I feel a very real and deep connection with *Promise.
 She is a sweet and gentle spirit, and is someone who seems to return to my mind on days when I feel weak.
 She lives life in a way that inspires me.
 I wrote this [on my blog]: “*Promise is one of those kids I have been spending time with. *Promise is about thirteen years old.
 She is blind, has cerebral palsy, scoliosis, and a host of issues related to her kidneys and bladder that leave her catheterized.
 After we left on our last trip, *Promise was very, very sick for a long time.
 It’s nothing short of a miracle that she is still here today.